Feeding Lories and Lorikeets

 What do lories and lorikeets eat in the wild?

 Lories and lorikeets eat nectar and pollens in the wild.
-They also consume soft foods like fruits, berries, blossoms, and buds.
-They are not really seed-eaters in the wild.
+They also consume soft foods like fruits, berries, nectar, flower blossoms, and flower buds.
+They rarely eat seeds or nuts in the wild.

 What should I feed my lory or lorikeet?